-We have reviewed the ALJ's Proposed Decision and concur with the determination that Appellant failed to prove, by a preponderance of the evidence, that the Redistricting Plan adopted by the Howard County Board of Education on November 21, 2019 was arbitrary, unreasonable or illegal.
+We have reviewed the ALJ's proposed Decision and concur with the determination that Appellants failed to prove, by a preponderance of the evidence, that the Redistricting Plan adopted by the Howard County Board of Education on November 21, 2019 was arbitrary, unreasonable or illegal.
 We adopt the ALJ's Recommended Order on the local board's motion for summary decision and the ALJ's Proposed Decision as modified herein.
-Although the ALJ recommended dismissal of the case in the Proposed Decision, we instead affirm the decision of the local board because the Appellant failed to satisfy Appellant's burden of proof in the appeal.
+Although the ALJ recommended dismissal of the case in the Proposed Decision, we instead affirm the decision of the local board because the Appellants failed to satisfy their burden of proof in the appeal.

+Signatures on File:

-Clarence C. Crawford
+Clarence C. Crawford President

-President

-Jean C. Halle
+Jean C. Halle Vice-President

-Vice-President

 Gail H. Bates